omega8cc/pages_rtfm/01.basics/01.overview/docs.md

         - /overview
 ---

+**Discover the simplicity and power of Aegir and BOA hosting systems**

 BOA is an acronym of high performance Barracuda, Octopus and Aegir LEMP stack.
 Barracuda installs and monitors all essential system services, while Octopus is an Aegir installer, with many popular Drupal distributions ready to use, including: aGov, Commerce, Commons, Guardr, OpenAid, OpenAtrium, OpenChurch, OpenOutreach, OpenPublic, Panopoly, Restaurant and Ubercart.

 Aegir is built by a community of system administrators and developers who share Drupal deployment tools, strategies and best practices.
 Aegir makes it easy to install, upgrade, and backup an entire network of Drupal sites.
 Aegir is fully extensible, since it's built on Drupal and Drush.